ietf-wg-asdf/SDF/sdf.md

 ## Definitions section

-The Definitions section contains one or more type definitions according to the class name keywords for type definitions (for object, property, action, event, data, as well as thing and product); the names for these type keywords are capitalized and prefixed with `odm`.
+The Definitions section contains one or more type definitions according to the class name keywords for type definitions (for object, property, action, event, data, as well as thing and product); the names for these type keywords are capitalized and prefixed with `sdf`.
 The keywords are used with JSON maps (objects), the keys of which serve for naming the individual entries and the values define or declare an individual entry.

 Each class defined may have zero or more type definitions associated with it.